 7. What is the Altus Suite?

-The Altus Suite, developed by Acuity Insights, is a trio of assessments consisting of CASPer, Snapshot, and Duet.
+The Altus Suite, developed by Acuity Insights, is an assessment consisting of the CASPer test and Duet.
 They are meant to further illustrate your candidacy for medical school or residency programs.
 The school or program you apply to can choose to require just one or a combination of them.
 These assessments, especially CASPer and other situational judgment tests, are becoming more and more prevalent in medical school and residency admissions to evaluate potential candidates.

 8. How can academic consulting services help me receive a residency match?